scala-thera/scala-thera.github.io/README.md

 By using Thera, you will be able to reduce code duplication, increase your productivity and better organize your project.

 You can already have a look at the final result [here](https://scala-thera.github.io).
 The source code of the tutorial is hosted on [GitHub](https://github.com/scala-thera/scala-thera.github.io).
+You can use it to jump start your development.

 ## Prerequisites